 Mill Hill Primary School recognises that children who are abused or who witness violence may find it difficult to develop a sense of self-worth and to view the world in a positive way.
-Our school may be the only stable, secure and predictable element in the lives of some of the children in its care.
+Mill Hill Primary School may be the only stable, secure and predictable element in the lives of some of the children in its care.
 The school, therefore, recognises that such children might exhibit challenging and defiant behaviour and will take careful note of the context of such behaviour.

-As an Operation Encompass partner we work closely with Dianne Stockdale (Operation Encompass Lead) with regards to domestic violence incidents and offer wellbeing checks to our pupils if we are contacted following an incident which has occurred in one of our pupils homes.
-Our school also recognises that children are capable of abusing their peers.
-Peer on peer abuse can take many forms and any concerns raised will be investigated and dealt with appropriately.
-No peer on peer abuse should be tolerated or minimised as part of growing up and all those involved will be provided with an appropriate level of support.
+As an Operation Encompass partner we work closely with Diane Stockdale (Operation Encompass Lead) with regards to domestic violence incidents and offer wellbeing checks to our pupils if we are contacted following an incident which has occurred in one of our pupils homes.

+Mill Hill Primary School also recognises that children are capable of abusing their peers.
+Peer on peer/child on child abuse can take many forms and any concerns raised will be investigated and dealt with appropriately.
+No peer on peer abuse/child on child abuse should be tolerated or minimised as part of growing up and all those involved will be provided with an appropriate level of support.
 It is understood that those pupils who have experienced abuse in their own lives may in turn abuse others.
 This requires a considered and sensitive approach in order that the child can receive appropriate help and support.
-See Peer on Peer Abuse Policy for detailed information.
+See Peer on Peer Abuse/Child on Child Abuse Policy for detailed information.